 EK9 KNOWLEDGE: Honda Recaro L-Modular / SRD / Speed seats

-Recently i started to clean and refurbish the OEM seats in my EK9 and thinking about ways to repair the infamously wearing out side bolsters on them.
+Recently, I started to clean and refurbish the OEM seats in my EK9 and thinking about ways to repair the infamously wearing outer bolster covers on them.
 As usual with my projects, it quickly escalated into a full investigation about those seats, collecting old documents and whatnot.

-So here we go: The original reclinablel Honda EK9 seats are made by Recaro in Germany, and are red with red stitching.
-In the above picture from the original japanese EK9 Facelift sales brochure, you can read “red RECARO bucket seat” in english at the bottom left.
-That’s right. the EK9 only ever came in Red Recaros.
+So here we go: The original reclinable Honda EK9 seats are made by Recaro in Germany, and are red with red stitching.
+In the above picture from the original Japanese EK9 Facelift sales brochure, you can read “red RECARO bucket seat” in English at the bottom left.
+That’s right.
+The EK9 only ever came in Red Recaros.

-Except for the EK9 “Rx” (racing trim base) version, which had the standard EJ / EK seats. and where only installed as a placehoder, to be replaced by your personal preferred racing seats anyway.
+Except for the EK9 “Rx” (racing trim base) version, which had the standard EJ / EK seats.
+And where only installed as a placeholder, to be replaced by your personal preferred racing seats anyway.

-The same seats have also been installed by Honda in the DC2 typeR Integra.
-But here available in the three colours black, red and blue, depending on the body colour.
+The same seats have also been installed by Honda in the DC2 TypeR Integra.
+But here available in the three colors black, red and yellow, depending on the body color.

-Here’s a photo from a Japanese DC2 Brochure with all bodycolours and the three seat colours.
+Here’s a photo from a Japanese DC2 Brochure with all body colors and the three seat colors.

-Now regarding the Naming.
-You will find many names they’re called: Recaro Speed, Recaro SR, or simply EK9 seats.
+Now regarding the naming.
+You will find many names they’re called: Recaro Speed, Recaro SR3, or simply EK9 seats.

 Modular means that you could choose from a variety of different back and lower cushions and combine them to a seat that fitted your needs.